 Wufoo is a form builder that comes packed with features to help you create a wide range of forms for your business.
 It has a huge selection of templates, but a large number of these are surveys, and not all will work with the free plan.
-While it’s relatively simple to use, Wufoo isn’t really designed for complete beginners.
+While it’s relatively simple to use, Wufoo isn’t really designed for complete beginners, which, in that case, I recommend Cognito Forms.
 Read on to find out which alternatives I recommend instead.

 Powerful Form Builder That Doesn’t Disappoint